clipo/network-drift/README.md

 demography : python modules for the population structure.
 Currently, this consists just of network configuration.
 Networks can be configured as GML files or by specifiying numbers of nodes and connectivity (producing small-world graphs).

-models :  python script to run the simulation models.
+models :  python scripts that run the simulation models.

 simuPOP_examples : python scripts that demonstrate features of simuPOP from documentation and cookbooks.